Matthew 8:3: Analysis

-Stretching out his hand is an expression that occurs some 80 times in the LXX version of the Hebrew Bible, and the standard physical expression of healing and causing miracles.
+Stretching out a hand is an expression that occurs some 80 times in the LXX version of the Hebrew Bible, and the standard physical expression of healing and causing miracles.
+Pope Francis quotes this incident as an example of Jesus' preference, when he was healing someone, to do so "not from a distance but in close proximity".
 Touching the leper is seemingly in defiance of Leviticus 5:3 and touching an unclean leper would have made Jesus himself unclean.
 Keener argues that this is not a violation of the law, as Jesus is fulfilling it by his act of cleansing the leper.

 Bede used this verse as a compact criticism of various heresies he perceived.
 "I will" disproves Photinus' view that Jesus is not divine; "be Clean" counters Arianism; and "touched him" denies the Manichaeism rejection of Jesus' physicality.

 Commentary from the Church Fathers

 Chrysostom: He was able, to cleanse by a word, or even by mere will, but He put out His hand, He stretched forth his hand and touched him, to show that He was not subject to the Law, and that to the pure nothing is impure.
 Elisha truly kept the Law in all strictness, and did not go out and touch Naaman, but sends him to wash in Jordan.
 But the Lord shows that He does not heal as a servant, but as Lord heals and touches; His hand was not made unclean by the leprosy, but the leprous body was made pure by the holy hand.
 For He came not only to heal bodies, but to lead the soul to the true wisdom.
 As then He did not forbid to eat with unwashen hands, so here He teaches us that it is the leprosy of the soul we ought only to dread, which is sin, but that the leprosy of the body is no impediment to virtue.

 Pseudo-Chrysostom: But though He transgressed the letter of the Law, He did not transgress its meaning.
 For the Law forbade to touch leprosy, because it could not hinder that the touch should not defile; therefore it meant not that lepers should not be healed, but that they that touched should not be polluted.
 So He was not polluted by touching the leprosy, but purified the leprosy by touching it.

 John of Damascus: For He was not only God, but man also, whence He wrought Divine wonders by touch and word; for as by an instrument so by His body the Divine acts were done.